New Platforms Updated All the Time.

 StumbleUpon: Very similar to Digg, Delicious and Reddit.
 When you rate a website that you like using StumbleUpon, it’s automatically shared with like-minded people.
 And it helps you find great sites your friends recommend.
 Strengths: StumbleUpon helps spread your content to people not regularly exposed to your products and/or services.
 Weaknesses: Competes with several other well-established tools, like Digg, Delicious and Reddit.

-TweetDeck: Like HootSuite, TweetDeck provides a way to track many of your social media channels on one dashboard.
+TweetDeck: Whatever happened to TweetDeck?
+Oh, that’s right — Twitter bought them and ran them into the ground.
+Bummer.
+Like HootSuite, TweetDeck provides a way to track many of your social media channels on one dashboard.
 It can be a time-saver and a productivity-enhancer, assuming you’re not easily distracted.
 Strengths: It’s very easy to set-up and get started.
 Weaknesses: Like all dashboard tools, it can lead to distractions for employees who are easily … Whoa!
 Is that a fly on the ceiling or just a speck of dust?